qlik-oss/corectl/README.md

 <img src="./corectl.svg" alt="corectl" width="200"/>

+*Corectl has been archived in favour of the new tool [Qlik-CLI](https://qlik.dev/libraries-and-tools/qlik-cli)!*

+Qlik-CLI contains all functionality of corectl while also adding a plentora of new features related to the Qlik SaaS platform.

+Old releases of corectl will be kept, but no further development will be done in this tool.

+---

 Corectl is a command line tool to perform reloads, fetch metadata and evaluate expressions in Qlik Core apps.

 ---